woges/UDACITY-self-driving-car/term1_project5_vehicle_detection/README.md

   <br>HOG parameters.
 </p>

-Additionally to the HOG features other functions were added as well to make use also from color and spatial information in the images.
-The advantage is that by using e.g. the color information we are independent of the structure.
+Additionally to the HOG features other functions were added as well to make use also from colour and spatial information in the images.
+The advantage is that by using e.g. the colour information we are independent of the structure.
 Therefore, objects which appear in different aspects and orientations (as trained with the images dataset) will still be matched.

 #### Train a classifier using selected HOG features and colour features.

 Once we have decided which features to use, we can train a classifier on these.
-First to get a hugher training and validiation set, a augmentation of the existing images like shifting, rotating, zooming and shearing could be done.
+First to get a hugher training and validation set, an augmentation of the existing images like shifting, rotating, zooming and shearing could be done.

 <p align="center">
   <img src="./out_images/004_car_augmented.JPG" alt="hog" width="960">